Antyos/ppt-section-timeline/README.md

 - It is possible in some cases that when slides in the first section are updated, the "selected section" color will propagate to the whole label.
 See the note above for how to resolve.
-- The "slide change" update is technically processed when the _selected_ slide changes (due to PowerPoint limitations), so if you move the slide you have currently selected, the update will not process until you select a different slide.
+- The "slide change" update is technically processed when the *selected* slide changes (due to PowerPoint limitations), so if you move the slide you have currently selected, the update will not process until you select a different slide.

-- Moving slides between sections but maintaining the overall slide order will not trigger an update, however, they will be updated on the next update.
+## Extras

+- **Change Video**: Swap a video with another video on disk while preserving the animations.
+    - Can be found in the right-click context menu for videos or in the "Video Format" tab, i.e., **Video Format > Change > Change Video**.
+    - Note: Using this on a video in a (non-nested) group will work, however undoing the replace may corrupt the animations on the slide.

 ## Installation

-1. Add `SectionStatusBar.ppam` to your `%APPDATA%\Microsoft\AddIns` folder.
+1. Add `SectionStatusBar.ppam` to your `%APPDATA%\Microsoft\AddIns` folder (Windows).
 2. In PowerPoint, navigate to **Developer > PowerPoint Add-Ins** OR go to **Settings > Add-Ins > Manage**, select "PowerPoint Add-ins" and click **Go**.
 3. Click **Add New** and select `SectionStatusBar.ppam`.
 If you are prompted about enabling macros, click "Yes".
-4. (Optional) Go to **Options > Quick Access Toolbar**, select "All Commands", scroll down to "Update Section Labels" and add it to your toolbar.

 > Note: The add-in is loaded based on the file path, so if you move or delete
 > `SectionStatusBar.ppam`, PowerPoint will not be able to load it.